Aims of and participation in TACT

 Minimum System Requirements.

-You will need either Internet Explorer v9, Google Chrome v28 or Firefox v22 to access the system.
 The minimum screen resolution to achieve optimal screen display is 1024 x 768.
 This will allow all of the user interface elements to be visible at once.
+Please ensure your browser is set to allow pop-ups.

 Accessing the System.